-D13.
-Maximum number of credits or courses that may be transferred from a two Number Unit type No maximum; but, 30 hours in residual.
-D14.
-Maximum number of credits or courses that may be transferred from a for Number Unit type No maximum; but, 30 hours in residual.
-D15.
-Minimum number of credits that transfers must complete at your institution D16.
-Minimum number of credits that transfers must complete at your institution D17.
+D17.
 Describe other transfer credit policies: agreement with all Florida Public Community Colleges.

-E. ACADEMIC OFFERINGS AND POLICIES E1.
-Special study options: Identify those programs available at your institution on.
-Refer to the glossary for definitions.
-Accelerated program Cooperative (work-study) program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): Honors research major Honors program Internships Liberal arts/career Study abroad Teacher certification Weekend college combination najor E2.
+E. ACADEMIC OFFERINGS AND POLICIES

+E1.
+Special study options: Identify those pa rograms available at ye our institution.
+Refer to the glossary for or definitions.
+Accelerated program Cooperative (work-study) program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (Exchange student program (dor External degree program Other (specify): Honors researce ram l arts/career combination nt-designed major E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete some cou ırse work prior to graduation: Arts/fine arts Computer literacy English (including composition) Foreign languages History Other (describe): Humanities Mathematics Philosophy Sciences (biological or Social science) physical) Library Collections: The CDS publishers will collect library data again wl place. hen a new Academic Libraries Survey is in F. STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) students and all degree 2006 who fit the following categories: e-seeking undergraduates enrolled in fall First-time, first-year Undergraduates (freshman) students Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing Percent who live off campus or commute Percent of students age 25 and older Average age of full-time students Average age of all students (full- and part-time) 5 3 7 8 6 6 55 12 45 88 0.1 18 18 22 18 23
+Areas in which all or most students an Arts/fine arts Computer literacy re required to comple Humanities Mathematic - uation: ☐ Computer includy ☐ English (including composition ☐ Foreign languages ☐ History ☐ Other (describe):) Hilosophy iological or physical) Lib plac rary Collections: The CDS publishers ce. will collect library da F. STUDENT - oraries Survey is in F1.
+Percentages of first-time, first-year (f 2007 who fit the following categories: reshman) students ar Percent who are from out of state (exclu First-time, first-year (freshman) students sident Undergraduates aliens from the numerator and denomina Percent of men who join fraternities Percent of women who join sororities ntor) $\frac{4.38}{7}$ 3.34 8 6 Percent who live in college-owned, -ope Percent who live off campus or commut Percent of students age 25 and older Average age of full-time students Average age of all students (full- and pa e 13 87 18 22 23 F2.
+Activities offered Identify those progra ms available at your ir nstitution. ☐ Choral groups☐ Concert band Literary magazine Marching band Model UN Music ensembles ☐ Radio station☐ Student government☐ Student newspaper☐ Student-run film society

-F2.
-2. Activities offered Identify those programs available at your institution. ☐ Choral groups ☐ Concert band ☐ Dance ☐ Drama/theater ☐ Jazz band ☐ Literary magazine ✓ Marching band ✓ Music ensembles ✓ Musical theater ✓ Opera ✓ Pep band ✓ Radio station F3.
-ROTC (program offered in coo operation with Reserve Of ficers' Training Corps) Army ROTC is offered: ☐ On campus ☐ At cooperating institu tion (name): Naval ROTC is offered: On campus At cooperating institu tion (name): Air Force ROTC is offered: ☑ On campus ☐ At cooperating institu tion (name): F4.
-Housing: Check all types of coinstitution. llege-owned, -operated, o r -affiliated housing available for undergrad uates at your Coed dorms Men's dorms Women's dorms Apartments for marrie Apartments for single Other housing options Speci Frater Coop students al housing for disabled students al housing for international students mity/sorority housing erative housing only; Medical students only

-G. ANNUAL EXPENSES

-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available: July, 2007

-G1.
-Undergraduate full-time tuition, required fees, room and board
+F3.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: On campus At cooperating institution (name): Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: On campus At cooperating institution (name): F4.
+Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.
+Coed dorms Men's dorms Women's dorms Apartments for married students Apartments for single students Other housing options (specify): Special housing for disabled students Special housing for international students Cooperative housing Cooperative housing Grad students only; Medical students only G. ANNUAL EXPENSES Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.
+Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available: G1.
+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).